superkabuki/SuperKabuki-patched-FFmpeg/README.md

 * The patch  allows you copy a SCTE-35 stream over as SCTE-35, when you're encoding with ffmpeg.
 * The patch also adds the SCTE-35 Descriptor __(CUEI / 0x49455543)__ , just to be fancy.

+*  That's all the patch does, and that's all it's going to do, it will not be expanded.

 * Everything else works just like unpatched ffmpeg.